hannesdelbeke/kbpv6000-resources/README.md

 - [V60 Type R Polestar](https://www.kbparadise.com/v60type-r) same as type R but with RGB underglow.
 - [V60the2](https://www.kbparadise.com/v60the2) unreleased (feb 2021)

-### jargon for casual keyboard-people
+**note**
-When people say v60 they might mean any of the v60 versions with any of the switches.
+When people discuss the v60 they might mean any of the v60 versions with any of the switches.
 There is a difference between models so try figure out what they are talking about.
-example:
-- v60 has dip switches on back
-- v60 type R has a reset button instead

-when anyone says v60 Mattias, the mattias refers to the switches. same with v60 cherry brown, or v60 khali blue
+When anyone says v60 Mattias, the mattias refers to the switches. same with v60 cherry brown, or v60 khali blue

 # modify key mapping